Charcoal-SE/charcoal-se.github.io/training/spam.md

 ---

 # 2. What's spam?
-Stack Exchange uses a specific definition of spam that's different to the definition used by many other sites.
+Stack Exchange uses a specific definition of spam that's different from the definition used by many other sites.
 It's most concisely detailed in the flag dialog:

 > Exists only to promote a product or service, does not disclose the author's affiliation.